LandRegistry-Attic/dm-acceptance-tests/README.md

 You should always run the linting script as part of the development of acceptance tests for a user story.
-Passing rubocop linting is part of the definition of done and it should be run and any issues fixed before a story is signed off, to run the linting script execute the following command in the develop/dm-acceptance-tests folder of your VM:
+Passing rubocop linting is part of the definition of done and it should be run and any issues fixed before a story is signed off, to run the linting script execute the following command in the *develop/dm-acceptance-tests* folder of your VM:

 `./run_linting.sh`

+## Writing Scenarios

+The file *features/business_process.feature* contains all of the happy paths/main business flows through the system, if you have a scenario that adds to or amends one of these flows then consider refactoring these scenarios rather than creating a new scenario which exercises the same flow.

 ## Test Data